 Note: Statistical information may not coincide with information available from the Colorado Health Department.
 The State Health Department tracks death statistics by the county of residence, not by the county where the injury or death occurred.
-The 222 cases included cases where the cause of death was due to COVID, there were an additional 3 deaths where the person died with COVID-19 but not due to COVID-19.
-Of the above 222 cases, 78 of them were not registered as Boulder County residents at the time that their death occurred, however they died in Boulder County.
+The 276 cases included cases where the cause of death was due to COVID.
+Of the above 276 cases, 165 of them were not registered as Boulder County residents at the time that their death occurred, however they died in Boulder County.